 Car Design College Degree Program Overviews

-Bachelor's Degrees in Car Design
+Bachelor's Degrees Related to Car Design

 A bachelor's degree in car design can be found in a variety of program majors, including automotive engineering technology, transportation design, industrial technology with a vehicle design emphasis and mechanical engineering with an automotive engineering emphasis.
 Along with manufacturing, materials and electronics, these programs include courses in car design.